nbsdx/ThreadPool/README.md

 Lightweight, Generic, Pure C++11 ThreadPool

 ## Rational
 I needed a Thread Pool for something I was writing, and I didn't see any that I liked.
-This is still somewhat a work in progress; it's stable, but there are definitely places where some of the locking logic could be better.
+This is still somewhat a work in progress; it's stable, but there are probably places where some of the locking logic could be better. `ThreadPool::JoinAll` is a little sloppy, but it works.

 ## Licensing
 Unlicensed, I don't want recognition.
 Use at your own risk for whatever you want.
 Feel free to change the namespaces as well.